deeplyinc/listen-sdk-android-samples/docs/contents/advanced-topics/audio-sampling.md

 So what should I do?
 You can adjust the size of the buffer.
-If we set the size of the buffer to `10 * sampling ratio` as shown below, the audio sample we get from the buffer will be exactly 10 seconds long audio.
+If we set the size of the buffer to `10 * sampling rate` as shown below, the audio sample we get from the buffer will be exactly 10 seconds long audio.

 ```kotlin
 val sampleRate = 16000